Student Code of Conduct

 10.13 The respondent, the complainant, and/or the Board members may examine the written evidence offered and may question all witnesses.

-10.14 The respondent will not be forced to testify against him or herself and their silence shall not be used to their detriment.
+10.14 The respondent will not be forced to testify against themselves and their silence shall not be used to their detriment.

 10.15 Individuals referred to in any written statements or testimony of respondent, complainant, and/or witnesses may be called as witnesses by the University Hearing Board.
 The Chair shall determine the length of any such witness testimony and when it shall be heard during the hearing.